dengel/mURL/README.md

 * Create MySQL database with the sctructure defined below.
 * Create file config/database.php based on the sample provided.
 * Create file config/murl.php based on the sample provided.
+* Add a ban to the domain hosting mURL to prevent loops.

 Database
 ------------